© 2024 KALW 91.7 FM Bay Area

 I was born and raised in East Oakland.
 I have a passion for community journalism, storytelling, and multimedia.
 I am excited to be a part of the KALW Radio Academy!

-Sheryl Kaskowitz is a fellow in KALW's Audio Academy.
-Her beat is public arts and culture.
+Sheryl Kaskowitz was a fellow in KALW's 2023–2024 Audio Academy.
+She likes to tell stories about public history and culture in the Bay Area.

 Sandra Halladey is a member of the 2024 KALW Audio Academy.